Macun: History

-Macun originated from spicy preparations of Mesir macunu, a traditional herbal paste from classical antiquity.
+Macun originated from spicy preparations of Mesir macunu, a traditional herbal paste from the Ottoman empire.
 During classical antiquity, macun was consumed as a pharmaceutical medicine.

 Macun was purported to have therapeutic effects to give the body strength and to calm one's spirit.
 Islamic physicians have prepared hundreds of different varieties of macun.
 The various herbs and spices used were mixed with honey in macun preparation, the latter of which also served to preserve the product.
 Various macuns have been served and consumed as both a medicine and as a confectionery (sweetmeats).
 During the Ottoman period, macun named Neruz macunu, also referred to as nevruziyye, was consumed as both a medicine and confectionery.

 During the 17th century in Turkey, the dervish Seyyid Hasan denoted the consumption of two flavors of macun, respectively flavored with mint and sweet flag.
 These macun varieties were served at meals he consumed with other dervishes and friends.
 Hasan was a part of the Sunbuliyye mystic order, as its sheikh.